New York Yankees: 1996–2007: Core Four: Jeter, Posada, Pettitte, and Rivera

-2008–2016: Championship run, followed by losing streak
+2008–2016: Championship run, followed by pennant drought

 After Torre's departure, the Yankees signed former catcher Joe Girardi to a three-year contract to manage the club.
 The 2008 season was the last season played at Yankee Stadium.
 To celebrate the final year and history of Yankee Stadium, the 2008 Major League Baseball All-Star Game was played there.
-The final regular-season game at Yankee Stadium was played on September 21, 2008 with the Yankees defeating the Orioles.
+The final regular-season game at Yankee Stadium was played on September 21, 2008, with the Yankees defeating the Orioles.
 After the game, Jeter addressed the crowd, thanking them for their support over the years, and urging them to "take the memories of this field, add them to the new memories that will come at the new Yankee Stadium and continue to pass them on from generation to generation."
 Despite multiple midseason roster moves, the team was hampered by injuries and missed the playoffs for the first time in 14 seasons.